 (*Data may vary)

-The waste heat given off in industrial processes in the low-temperature range up to 100°C constitutes an energy potential in all industrialized countries that is left largely unused.
-EAWC Technologies offers a new process for generating electric current from low-temperature heat, thus enabling the potential from this lost heat produced in many industrial processes to be made use of.
-In addition to its potential using waste heat sources, the process can also utilize heat from other sources for the generation of electricity, for instance from solar energy, geothermal heat, or technically conditioned waste heat flows from power stations and combined heat and power (CHP) plants.
-Through the specific utilization of low-temperature heat for the generation of electricity, a major worldwide contribution could be made to reducing the consumption of fossil energy resources and cutting CO2 emissions.
+The waste heat given off in industrial processes in the low-temperature range up to 100°C constitutes an energy potential in all industrialized countries that is left largely untapped.
+EAWC Technologies offers a unique process for generating an electric current from low-temperature heat, thus enabling the potential from the heat produced as a discarded by-product of many industrial processes to be made use of.
+In addition to this, the process can also be applied to generate electricity by utilizing the heat from other sources, including: solar energy; geothermal heat; technically conditioned waste heat flows from power stations; and, combined heat-and-power (CHP) plants.
+Through the specific utilization of low-temperature heat for the generation of electricity, a major worldwide contribution could be made to reducing the consumption of fossil energy resources and cutting down on CO2 emissions.

-The main field of application of the Energy Mission process will be the utilization of low-temperature heat in line with the performance characteristics of the expansion engine employed.
-Internal studies into the efficiency of the process have been confirmed by independent studies.
+The extent of energy that can be generated with the Energy Module would be determined by the availability of low-temperature heat in line with the performance characteristics of the expansion engine employed.
+Internal studies into the efficiency of the process have been confirmed by independent technical studies.

-The conversion of heat into mechanical and/or electrical energy using a cyclical process such as the ORC process, based on the following steps: Evaporation through heating, relaxation, condensation and heat adduction, return of the condensate.
+The conversion of heat into mechanical and/or electrical energy using a cyclical process such as the ORC process, is based on the following steps: evaporation through heating; relaxation; condensation; heat adduction, and, return of the condensate.

 The system can be applied, for instance, by utilizing the waste heat from liquid media at temperatures above 70°C:

-The generation of energy from waste heat is of benefit to all businesses that have unused thermal energy available or lose energy through the release of heat.
+The generation of electricity from waste heat is of benefit to all businesses that have unused thermal energy available or are losing this potential source of energy through the uncontrolled release of heat.
 Target customers are therefore enterprises operating in the following sectors:

 - Aluminium smelters

 - Solar thermic